• Skip to primary navigation

 If your confetti squares are grainy and crumbly instead of smooth and creamy, it's because the peanut butter, butter, and butterscotch mixture got too hot and the sugars crystalized.
 Make sure to heat everything slowly to prevent this.

-More Bars to Try
+More Brownies and Bars to Try

-• A brownie slice on parchment paper.
+• Close up of maple blondies on parchment paper.

 Subscribe to Dollop of Dough's newsletter to get recipes like this in your inbox!